rar0n/rarons-TTS-Reader/README.md

 ## License

+  Basically, there's no license.
+  If you use it somewhere or improve it, I would appreciate a mention, but you don't have to.

   This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of